ChessWorld.net LogoChessworld.net founded in 2000 is an online chess site.

 In general, no. However, if you are invited by, or choose, a site Welcomer, any games with that player will be rated.

-Guest Welcoming Tournaments.
+Subject to certain criteria, ChessWorld does invite all Guest Members to specific Guest Welcoming Tournaments.
 These Tournaments offer players a chance to play a number of rated games.

 By limiting the number of rated games available to Guest Members, it means that the rating system is less prone to distortion by an individual player creating multiple Guest Member accounts, and then using those accounts to deliberately lose games.
 It would be highly unlikely that someone would want to do this by using multiple Full Member accounts, which would involve a significant financial investment.

-Only games longer than 10 half moves count towards ratings
+Only games longer than 10 half moves count towards ratings.

 ChessWorld imposes this limit in an attempt to avoid a situation where players may agree quick losses, draws or wins with each other in an attempt to manipulate their ratings.